accelazh/accelazh.github.io/_posts/2017-06-27-Experience-In-Feature-Development-And-Rollout-Cycle.md

   * We can use the rank table or score table, by alternatives * KPIs, to show the difference.
 The key is to show the team and management levels the transparent information of trade-off.
 So that eventually we can discuss and make consistent choices.
   * Another way, is to provide different config setups for users to favor different trade-offs.
 E.g. allow users to select optimal storage space, or optimal performance.
 However this introduces more implementation effort

 Besides the design, before implementation we also need to find the actual parameters/configs numbers for our design.
 Some algorithms may even need an carefully choosen matrix satisfying a lot of constraints.
+Or the EC codec needs well-choosen codec parameters and length.
 Here are some tips

   * For example, how large should it be, when should we fallover to another, how many concurrnet IOs to issue, etc. These parameters/configs need to be carefuly choosen; they may have great impact on the end results.
   * Still, we use math or simulations to tell which choice is optimal.
 And we can use charts to visualize results and help analysis.